How project status reports work: 8 steps + template

 2. Current status: Provide a concise update on the project's current state and recent accomplishments, showing its alignment with the project plan and timeline.
 Specify the reporting period to give context to the information presented.

-5. Risks, blockers, and issues: Identify any potential roadblocks, dependencies, or challenges that may impact the project's success.
+5. Risks, blockers, and issues: Identify any potential roadblocks, dependencies, or challenges that may affect the project's success.
 Be sure to include proposed mitigation strategies or action items to address these concerns.

 6. Next steps and action items: Outline upcoming tasks, assignments, and deadlines.
 This gives team members and stakeholders clarity on what to expect in the near future and helps maintain project momentum.